-The California Education Policy Fellowship Program (EPFP) is a professional development program that aims to strengthen education policymaking in California.
+The California Education Policy Fellowship Program (EPFP) is a professional development initiative that aims to strengthen education policymaking in California.

 The California EPFP is part of an established national program sponsored by the Institute for Educational Leadership (IEL), a Washington, DC-based non-profit.
-The three pillars of the national EPFP are:
+The three curricular pillars of the national program are:

 Policy.
 Fellows learn about specific policy issues; policymaking and implementation processes; the interface of local, state, and national policies; and the practices effective leaders use to function in the policy environment.